tahmid198/Password-Cracking/README.md

 Crack this unsalted SHA1 hash, 43fb93b0762621345d15386bc9f2e08396a16ef5.

-The password for this has is not in the rockyou-75.txt wordlist.
-We will crack this password using the given 2 hints.
+The password for this is not in the rockyou-75.txt wordlist.
+We will crack this password using the 2 given hints.

-  >  This user has used his phone number as a password on other sites
+  >  This user used his phone number as a password on other sites

   >  This user lives in California